LeandroCam/Mutiple_linear_regression/README.md

 Note.value of individual regression coefficient may not be reliable under multicollinearity, it does not undermine the prediction power of the model

-TOFL score  variable dont improve our model, using her is simply add random noise.
+TOFL score  variable dont improve our model, using it is simply add random noise.
 If we add it as a predictor to our model, we will most likely notice that our accuracy drops.
-This is because, while it is added information, it does not correlate well with the other information you have provided or dont have relation with the target(some cases add a feature can even drop the score).
+This is because, while is it added information, it does not correlate well with the other information you have provided or dont have relation with the target(some cases add a feature can even drop the score).
 We have ways to improve the model but for this model we stop here.